By: Susan Dugdale

 Once you know the flow of your material, (and have made your cue cards if you are going to use them), practice your speech by saying it aloud, as if you had an audience in front of you, wherever possible.

 Say it as you prepare dinner.
-Say it in your car.
+Say it in your car (but not while you're driving if you're using cue cards :-)).
 Say it when you're by yourself out walking.
 Say it in front of a mirror.
 Video yourself saying it and as you do imagine your audience.
 See them responding while they listen to you.

 Pause where you need to.
 Smile.
 And speak clearly and slowly enough for everyone to take in what you are saying and loudly enough for them to hear.

-Click this link for much more about how to rehearse.
+Click the link for much more about how to rehearse.
 These tips will help you fine tune your performance.

 Get more help with preparing your speech from these pages: